simonlipson/machine_learning/README.md

 ![](images/agg.png)

-As you can see, the standard deviation across all the big 5 traits is quite low.
+As you can see, the standard deviation across all the big 5 traits is quite low (except for the Extraversion and Emotional Range that anyway have low averages).
 That tells me that there wasn't a lot of variance in the percentiles across all the characters.
 We could see in the graphs that all characters (except for Rick) had very high levels of Agreeableness and very low levels of Emotional Range.
 This is also observable when we look at the mean value for these traits in the descriptive statistics above.
 I don't think its too surprising either, given that these are all characters that audiences need to love (hence the high agreeableness).

 See below the characters with the highest and lowest levels of each trait.